KDE/kitinerary/README.md

 ### Data post-processing and augmentation

-A number of additional processing steps are applied to extracted data (see KItineary::ExtractprPostProcessor).
+A number of additional processing steps are applied to extracted data (see KItineary::ExtractorPostProcessor).

 #### Normalization

 * Simplify whitespaces in human-readable strings.
 * Separate postal codes in addresses.
 * Remove name prefixes.
-* Convert humand-readable country names into ISO 3166-1 alpha 2 country codes.
+* Convert human-readable country names into ISO 3166-1 alpha 2 country codes.
 * Apply timezones to date/time values.
 * Identify IATA airport codes based on airport names.

 #### Augmentation

-* Geographic coodinates based on IATA airport codes as well as a number of train station code.
+* Geographic coordinates based on IATA airport codes as well as a number of train station code.
 * Timezones based on geographic coordinates, or where sufficiently unique country/region information.